 For example, what most people do not know about me is my mother left me when I was 12 and my father left me when I was six months old.
 Guess the lens I was looking through?
 You do not have to guess, I will tell you: no one loves me.
 If they (my parents) loved me they would not leave me.

-That was my life in a nutshell and still can be from time-to-time.
-Guess who has no room to move that got close to me?
-Everyone.
+That was my life in a nutshell and still can be if I do not keep my story in check.
+Guess who got close to me?
+No one.
 So, I was either blocking being hurt or being hurt if I wasn’t blocking.
 It was exhausting.
 I was not open to the pain or connection with anyone.

 Be Open to What IS Happening